 Who are the people behind the project?

-- West Highland College UHI - Sara Bellshaw – Project Manager, Kelly Morrison – Project Officer
+- West Highland College UHI - Jamie Brown – Project Manager, Kelly Morrison – Project Officer

 - West Coast Waters initiative – working in collaboration with DMOs and the team supporting the initiative.

 - Project Co-ordinators – Carron Tobin (ruralDimensions) and Graham Hogg (Lateral North)